Pinterest Hidden Image

 You can read more about lactose intolerance and milk protein allergy here.

 Infections in the gut may cause foul-smelling poop.
 Some may even give off a distinct odor.
-These include bacterial, viral, and or parasitic infections:
+These include parasitic, viral, or bacterial infections:

-Giardiasis is caused by a parasite that can be passed or transmitted from an infected person through the fecal-oral route (anything that comes into contact with the hand and is put into the mouth).
+Giardiasis is a parasitic infection that can be passed or transmitted from an infected person through the fecal-oral route (anything that comes into contact with the hand and is put into the mouth).
 Poor hygiene and sanitation can be a source and breeding place for giardia parasites.
 Symptoms include diarrhea and foul-smelling poop that is greasy and usually floats in water.

-Cholera is an acute diarrheal disease caused by the bacteria Vibrio Cholerae.
+Cholera is an acute diarrheal bacterial infection caused by the bacteria Vibrio Cholerae.
 This is usually contracted when a person ingests contaminated water or food.
-Symptoms include watery diarrhea, severe dehydration, and a distinct foul-smelling poop (fishy odor).
+Symptoms include watery diarrhea, severe dehydration, and a distinct foul-smelling poop (fishy smell).

 Salmonella is another diarrheal disease that comes from food contaminated with infected animal feces.
 Food that is not cooked properly is usually the common culprit.
-These include eggs, chicken (poultry), or beef, fruits, and vegetables.
-Salmonella infection produces foul-smelling poop.
+These include eggs, chicken (poultry), beef, fruits, and vegetables.
+Salmonella infection produces loose stools and foul-smelling poop.

 Escherichia coli infections can cause urinary tract infections, bacteremia, or sepsis in infants.
 Symptoms include fever, vomiting, diarrhea, and poor feeding.
 Watery diarrhea is a common feature, sometimes becoming blood-streaked.
 There is no specific poop smell for E. coli infections.

-Rotavirus causes a strong poop smell.
-Other symptoms include fever, nausea, and abdominal cramps.
+Rotavirus causes a strong poop smell, possibly including a slight smell of rotten eggs.
+Other symptoms include watery stools, fever, nausea, and abdominal cramps.
 This is common in infants and can sometimes cause severe disease.
 This can be found in contaminated common surface areas such as toys, changing tables, and door knobs.
 Ingestion of contaminated food and water is also a common source of rotavirus.

 However, this can be prevented early on in infancy.
-A 2-dose rotavirus vaccine is often given to babies less than 6 months of age.
+A 2-dose rotavirus vaccine is often given to babies less than six months of age.

 Lactose overload occurs in healthy babies, mostly with an oversupply of breast milk.
-This, in turn, causes greenish poop with a strong smell.
+This, in turn, causes greenish poop with an acidic, sour smell.
 The baby is often flatulent or passes out gas more frequently.
 This is due to an insufficiency of the lactase enzyme, which breaks lactose into more absorbable particles.
 This may cause irritation of the anal area due to frequent watery diarrhea, giving you an irritable baby.
 Usually, an adjustment in feeding can resolve this.

 This does not happen to all babies, but some babies tend to experience soft, loose poop and poop smelling like vinegar when they are teething.
 No concrete evidence establishes the connection between teething and the poop smell; however, many parents agree that their babies’ stools suddenly smelled like vinegar just before one of their baby’s teeth erupted.